How To Treat Heat Stroke In Dogs

 The heatwave we’ve had this week has left a lot of us looking forward to the cool rain, however, we must remember that this heat can also negatively affect our furry friends.
-Heat Stroke is a medical emergency for dogs, requiring immediate interventions to lower an affected dog’s body temperature, including moving him to the shade, offering fresh water to drink, and sprinkling him with cool (never cold!) water.
+Heat Stroke is a medical emergency, requiring emergency first aid for dogs to lower their body temperature, including moving them to the shade, offering fresh water to drink, and sprinkling them with cool (never cold!) water.

 While helping your dog cool down, the next essential step is a trip to the veterinarian’s office or the nearest animal hospital in an air-conditioned vehicle.

-Knowing the early signs of heat stroke in dogs, along with essential first aid, can improve your dog’s chance of survival.
+Knowing the early symptoms of heatstroke in dogs, along with how to treat heatstroke, can improve your dog’s chance of survival.
 Here’s what to look for, and the most crucial steps to take:

 Recognizing Heat Stroke and Heat Exhaustion in Dogs

 This is the first step in treatment—you can’t intervene if you don’t know something is dangerously amiss.
 The symptoms of heatstroke in dogs include;